Parth-Mehrotra/cs214assignment1/README.md

 	* if it is not the letter e, *END*
 	* else, check the following character
 		* if it is non-numeric or not '-', *END* + continue with character e.
-		* if it is '-', check the next character
+		* if it is '-' or '+', check the next character
 			* if it is not numeric, *END* + continue with character e.
 			* else, continue until hitting something non-numeric
 		* if it is numeric, continue until hitting something non-numeric.